 Students are required to complete an assessment and sample project before enrolling in College for America here.
 Please note deadlines for assessment and project submission.

 List of Competencies and course descriptions for an Associate of Arts (A.A.) in General Studies with an emphasis on Business.

 This full-schedule option is available to students in grades 9-12 who show college readiness and fills Periods 2-6 in your student’s schedule.

-Students can choose a Technology Allowance or Optional Period 7.
+- Students may choose a Technology Allowance or an Optional Period 7 course.

 Students do not need to take an additional Tech class as it’s part of the program.

 A: Assignments are project-based.
 Students will PowerPoints, surveys, presentations, and business proposals.